-On February 10, 2021, DOT Therapeutics-2, Inc., or DOT-2, our subsidiary, entered into a license agreement, or the MRKDG License Agreement, with Merck KGaA, Darmstadt, Germany, a pharmaceutical corporation located in Darmstadt, Germany.
-Under the MRKDG License Agreement, Merck KGaA, Darmstadt, Germany granted to us an exclusive worldwide license, with the right to grant sublicenses through multiple tiers, under specified patent rights and know-how for us to research, develop, manufacture and commercialize products containing and comprising the pimasertib and MSC2015103B compounds.
-We also received clinical inventory supplies to use in its research and development activities.
+On February 10, 2021, DOT Therapeutics-2, Inc., or DOT-2, our subsidiary, entered into a license agreement, or MRKDG License Agreement, with Merck KGaA, Darmstadt, Germany, a pharmaceutical corporation located in Darmstadt, Germany.
+Under the MRKDG License Agreement, Merck KGaA, Darmstadt, Germany as licensor granted to DOT-2, an exclusive worldwide license, with the right to grant sublicenses through multiple tiers, under specified patent rights and know-how for us to research, develop, manufacture and commercialize products containing and comprising the pimasertib and MSC2015103B compounds.
 Our exclusive license grant is subject to a non-exclusive license granted by Merck KGaA, Darmstadt, Germany's affiliate to a cancer research organization and Merck KGaA, Darmstadt, Germany retains the right to conduct, directly or indirectly, certain ongoing clinical studies relating to pimasertib.

-Under the MRKDG License Agreement, we have obligations to use commercially reasonable efforts to develop and commercialize at least two licensed products in at least two specified major market countries by the year 2029.

-In consideration for the rights granted under the MRKDG License Agreement and clinical supplies, we made an upfront payment of \$8.0 million, which was recorded as research and development expenses, as the technology does not have an alternative future use and supplies are used for research activities.
-As of December 31, 2023, we could be required to make additional payments of up to \$364.5 million based upon the achievement of specified development, regulatory, and commercial milestones, as well a high, single-digit royalty percentage on future net sales of licensed products, if any.
-Milestones and royalties are contingent upon future events and will be recorded when the milestones are achieved and when payments are due.
+In consideration for the rights granted under the MRKDG License Agreement, we made an upfront payment of \$8.0 million to the licensor, which was recorded as research and development expenses.
+We may also be required to make additional payments of up to \$367.0 million based upon the achievement of specified development, regulatory, and commercial milestones, as well a high, single-digit royalty percentage on future net sales of licensed products, if any.
+Milestones and royalties are contingent upon future events and will be recorded when the milestones are achieved and when payments are due, none of which were achieved during the year ended December 31, 2021.